 What has made the success of Kaola in China’s Cross-border e-commerce landscape?

-Kaola has set its standards for online shopping through its commitment to quality, authenticity, and the variety of products it offers, covering everything from food, beverage, apparel to electronics and cosmetics.
+Kaola has set its standards for online shopping through its commitment to quality, authenticity, and the variety of products it offers, covering everything from food, beverage, and apparel to electronics and cosmetics.

 According to this chart from Statista, we can see that Kaola was the most trusted platform among Chinese consumers, as 38.8% of the respondents were confident in the product’s authenticity.
 What is surprising is that users were more confident about Kaola’s products than Tmall and JD ones.